bouzouidja/MobilityDB-AWS/README.md

 ### Deploy mobilitydb_aws image using kubectl

-We have prepared a manifest yaml file that define the environment of our workload MobilityDB on AWS.
+We have prepared a manifest yaml file that define the environment of our workload MobilityDB in AWS.
 It contain the basics information and configuration in order to configure our Kubernetes cluster.

 The deployment instance used to specify the mobilitydb-aws docker image and mount volume path.
 Finnaly the number of replications to our deployment in order to increase the availability.